NotARoomba/SimpleFlightController/GUIDE.md

 # How to make a flight controller (from scratch)

-I'm [@NotARoomba](https://github.com/notaroomba) and I have a (sort of) obsession with making flight controllers so heres a guide so that you too have the knowledge of making something [cool](https://github.com/notaroomba/athena).
+Made by @NotARoomba

 This is an advanced project.
 I recommend learning the basics of KiCad by making a small dev board or breadboard first.
 That said, anyone can follow along, as I'll go **_in-depth_** on how to build a flight controller.

+I'm [@NotARoomba](https://github.com/notaroomba) and I have a (sort of) obsession with making flight controllers so heres a guide so that you too have the knowledge of making something [cool](https://github.com/notaroomba/athena).
+The files for this guide can be found [here](https://github.com/notaroomba/simpleflightcontroller)

 First, define what type of flight controller you want: for a rocket or a drone?
 Keep that in mind when starting your own design.
 In this guide, we'll build a flight controller specifically for rockets.